isabelstoddart/msdv-thesis/documentation/README.md

 ### Online Science Curriculums Data

 The data on online science curriculums was manually compiled from 5 children's education websites (thebestschools.org, Dorling Kindersley, educationworld.com, Teach with Fergy, famousscientists.org).
 Each website had a list of scientists to teach about in the classroom.
-The amount of females/males per list was pulled and added manually to an excel sheet and saved as an csv file to create the final dataset.
+The number of females/males per list was pulled and added manually to an excel sheet and saved as an csv file to create the final dataset.

 ### Awards Data